Brielle Biermann Sizzles In Booty-Baring Nude Bikini While Handling Huge Snake In Hot Beach Photos

-Brielle Biermann showed off her snake handling skills in a nude bikini this week for a stunning Instagram upload by her mom, Kim Zolciak-Biermann.
-In two beach photos posted on January 12, the 23-year-old Don’t Be Tardy star stood on the sand and flaunted her curves with a huge snake draped over her shoulders.
+Brielle Biermann showed off her snake-handling skills while wearing a nude bikini this week for a stunning Instagram upload by her mom, Kim Zolciak-Biermann.
+In two beach photos posted on January 12, the 23-year-old Don't Be Tardy star stood on the sand and flaunted her curves with a huge snake draped over her shoulders.

-The first shot showed Brielle as she posed side on to the camera while she gave a sultry look over her red lensed sunglasses with a clear plastic frame.
-She held the snake with both hands and revealed that her skimpy bottoms were a thong as she flashed her toned booty.
-They sat just below her navel and highlighted her slim waist and toned legs.
+The first shot showed Brielle as she posed side-on to the camera and gave a sultry look over her red-lensed sunglasses with a clear plastic frame.
+She held the snake with both hands and revealed that her skimpy bottoms were a thong style as she flashed her toned booty.
+The bottoms sat just below her navel and highlighted her slim waist and toned legs.

-Brielle paired it with a matching crop top-style bikini top that was low-cut at the chest and featured thick straps over both shoulders to flaunt her flawless curves.
+Brielle paired the piece with a matching crop-style bikini top that was low-cut at the chest and featured thick straps over both shoulders to flaunt her flawless curves.

-Brielle’s long, brunette hair was down and blew in the breeze.
+Her long, brunette hair was worn down and blew in the breeze.
 She accessorized with a headband that matched her bikini.

-For the second shot, Brielle posed closer to the ocean as she looked down at the creature and flaunted her toned tummy.
+For the second shot, Brielle posed closer to the ocean as she looked down at the snake, flaunting her toned tummy.

 Plenty of fans shared their thoughts in the comments section.

-“Brielle Spears!
-Is that you!?,” one person joked, referring to Britney Spears’ infamous performance of “I’m A Slave 4 U” at the 2001 MTV VMAs where she danced with a Burmese python.
+"Brielle Spears!
+Is that you!?" one person joked, referring to Britney Spears' infamous performance of "I'm a Slave 4 U" at the 2001 MTV VMAs where she danced with a Burmese python.

-“Gorgeous!
-She was channeling her inner [Britney],” another wrote.
+"Gorgeous!
+She was channeling her inner [Britney]," another fan wrote.

 "Beautiful," a third comment read alongside a fire emoji.

-“Wow this is gorgeous,” another commented.
+"Wow this is gorgeous," another user commented.

 The upload proved popular with Kim's 3.1 million followers as it received close to 20,000 likes and more than 215 comments.

-Brielle previously revealed a little skin in a sizzling upload last month when she modeled two fashion-forward looks from her wardrobe.
+Brielle previously showed a little skin in a sizzling upload last month when she modeled two fashion-forward looks from her wardrobe.

 The Bravo star posed in a skintight light blue strapless dress in front of large gold wings that were mounted on the wall.
-Brielle changed up her look for the second shot and sat on a low wall outdoors in a pink and blue cardigan that showed a little cleavage with a matching mini skirt.
+Brielle changed up her look for the second shot and sat on a low wall outdoors, wearing a pink and blue cardigan which showed a little cleavage along with a matching miniskirt.